jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

         brake_is_pressed=False,
     )

-  :ref:`A function uses the default value for a parameter when it is called without the parameter<test_w_optional_arguments>`.
+  :ref:`A function uses the default value for a parameter when it is called without the parameter<test_optional_arguments>`.

 ----